 Refunds, if applicable, will be made by the Accounting Department within 30 days of the student's withdrawal.
 The withdrawal becomes official when the student receives final written notification and a final statement from the University.
 Before the university will release any transcripts, any balance due must be paid in full by the student.
-If the student has any questions about the status of his/her refund or about the statement balance, please contact the Accounting Department at accounts@bottega.edu.
+If the student has any questions about the status of their refund or about the statement balance, please contact the Accounting Department.

-Sample Refund Calculation
+Sample Refund Calculations in USD

-Examples (in USD)

-- Margaret began class in the Bachelor's program and paid \$947 for her term tuition, which includes the \$50 technology fee.
+- Tamika began class in the bachelor's program and paid \$947 for her term tuition, which includes the \$50 technology fee.
 She was scheduled for three courses.
-Three days later, she withdrew from the program, during the "five-day cooling off period," and received a full refund equaling \$947. - Timothy signed his student enrollment agreement for the Bachelor's program and paid his \$947 tuition and fees, signing up for two courses.
+Three days later, she withdrew from the program, during the "five-day cooling off period," and received a full refund equaling \$947. - Vincent signed his student enrollment agreement for the bachelor's program and paid his \$947 tuition and fees, signing up for two courses.
 In the second week, he withdrew from his program through an email sent to the Registrar.
 His technology fee of \$50 was not refundable.
-He was refunded 80% of the \$897 (\$947 \$50 technology fee) he paid, equaling a total of \$717.60. - Mary began class in the Bachelor's program and paid \$947 for her term tuition and technology fee.
+He was refunded 80% of the \$897 (\$947 \$50 technology fee) he paid, equaling a total of \$717.60. - Lacy began class in the bachelor's program and paid \$947 for her term tuition and technology fee.
 She was scheduled for three courses.
-In the third week, she formally withdrew from two of the three course.
+In the third week, she formally withdrew from two of the three courses.
 Her technology fee of \$50 was not refundable.
 She was refunded \$897 divided by three (# of courses scheduled in the term) x 2 (courses withdrawing) x 70% (percentage for that week of withdrawal).
-Mary received a tuition refund of \$418.60. - ➤ Kristina began class in the Master's program and paid her tuition of \$1,547 for the term, \$1,497 plus \$50 in technology fees.
-She was scheduled for two courses.
-In the 8th week, she formally withdrew from one of her courses.
-Her technology fee of \$50 was not refundable, and she failed to receive any refund because the withdrawal from the course was after the 42nd day of the term. - ➤ Daniel began class in the Bachelor's program and paid his tuition of \$947 tuition, including the technology fee, for the term.
-He was scheduled for three courses.
-In the third week, he withdrew from one course, and in the fifth week withdrew from a second course.
-Daniel's technology fee of \$50 was not refundable.
-He is eligible for a refund: \$897 divided by three (courses) x 1 (course withdrawal) x 70%, equaling \$209.30.
-Daniel also withdrew from his second course in the 5th week, calculated at \$897 divided by three (courses) x 1 (course withdrawal) x 50%, equaling a second refund of \$149.50.
+Lacy received a tuition refund of \$418.60. - Terrance began class in the master's program and paid his tuition of \$1,547 for the term, \$1,497 plus \$50 in technology fees.
+He was scheduled for two courses.
+In the 8th week, he formally withdrew from one of his courses.
+His technology fee of \$50 was not refundable, and he failed to receive any refund because the withdrawal from the course was after the 42nd day of the term. - Dannie began class in the 13-Week Full stack Program, they completed 25% of Coding Foundations prior to starting their official enrollment and finished Coding Foundations with his class at the end of the first week.
+Their program tuition, \$12,000, includes all associated program tuition and fees equal to the program's 18 credits.
+In the 5th week, Dannie withdrew from the program.
+When Dannie withdrew, the class had started learning programming in python and programming for databases.
+The class had not yet begun learning in three program areas for advanced programming, advanced database design and programming in React for mobile design.
+Dannie was eligible for the equivalent of full refunds from the three course areas not yet started and 70% of any coursework started though not yet finished at the time of the withdrawal based on the above schedule.
+Each course module is valued at \$2,000 for refund purposes (6 modules worth 3 credits each divided into the \$12,000 tuition).
+Dannie's total tuition costs would be 100% of coding foundation, and 70% of programming in python and introduction to database design.
+Dannie would be eligible for a full refund of the final three modules which had not yet begun.
+Of the \$12,000 tuition, Dannie would receive a refund of \$8,800.